What’s the best way to apply for a position at MathWorks?

 In the U.S., everyone who receives an offer must pass a background check before commencing employment.
 Our background check is conducted confidentially by an independent company that will verify educational attainment and employment history and check for any criminal background.

 How does your hybrid model work?

-The model comprises three components: 1) Staff members are expected to work at the office at least two days per week, 2) Two synchronous days of the week ensure you can count on seeing the greatest number of your office colleagues in person, and 3) Staff have an additional option to temporarily work from a location other than their home or office for four weeks per year.
+The model comprises three components: 1) Staff members are expected to work at the office at least three days per week, 2) Two of those three days are synchronous, so you can count on seeing the greatest number of your office colleagues in person, and 3) Staff have an additional option to temporarily work from a location other than their home or office for four weeks per year.
 The hybrid model is designed to create a better work environment than either “all at the office” or “all remote.”
 It’s a work environment where in-person buzz and energy in the office can foster important creativity, innovation, networking, community, and belonging, while at the same time providing flexible home life optimizations we all like.
 Your recruiter can provide more details.

 What should I expect in the first week?

 Onboarding starts with New Hire Orientation hosted by the Human Resources team.
 You will learn about benefits, perks, and policies.